3p Home Page The Threepenny Review

 6. You are the subscriber who wrote to tell us, "It is a pleasure to read a magazine where the writers please themselves," and you plan to share this pleasure.

-7. Someone in your circle cherishes a long-held passion for the writing of Javier Marías, and Threepenny has published more of his literary work than any other magazine in America.
+7. Someone in your circle adores the writing of Wendell Berry, and Threepenny regularly publishes more of his work than any other magazine in America.

 9. Your colleagues are desperately in need of the magazine Stephen Greenblatt has called "discriminating, exuberant, and capacious."